Kyber Network Crystal Legacy Price Tops $0.54 on Major Exchanges (KNCL)

-Kyber Network Crystal Legacy (KNCL) traded flat against the U.S. dollar during the 1 day period ending at 0:00 AM E.T. on October 29th.
-One Kyber Network Crystal Legacy token can now be bought for $0.54 or 0.00000837 BTC on major exchanges.
-In the last week, Kyber Network Crystal Legacy has traded flat against the U.S. dollar.
-Kyber Network Crystal Legacy has a total market capitalization of $109.83 million and approximately $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.
+Kyber Network Crystal Legacy (KNCL) traded flat against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on November 5th.
+Kyber Network Crystal Legacy has a market capitalization of $109.83 million and approximately $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
+One Kyber Network Crystal Legacy token can currently be purchased for $0.54 or 0.00000837 BTC on major exchanges.
+In the last seven days, Kyber Network Crystal Legacy has traded flat against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.